4MR4N11/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 - [5-request_store.js](5-request_store.js) - Script that gets the contents of a webpage and stores it in a file.

 - [6-completed_tasks.js](6-completed_tasks.js) - Script that computes the number of tasks completed by user id.

+- [100-starwars_characters.js](100-starwars_characters.js) - Script that prints all characters of a Star Wars movie.